My bathroom scales will attest to how much I have consumed in Rome.

 4. Pizza al Taglio

 It’s no secret that Romans like their Pizza.
-You’ll find it cooked in two ways here - pizza tonda (round pizza), which is cooked in a wood oven, and served as a meal.
-Pizza al taglio is sold by the slice.
+You’ll find it cooked in two ways here - Pizza Tonda (round pizza), which is cooked in a wood oven, and served as a meal and Pizza al taglio, which is sold by the slice.
 It’s usually cooked in electric ovens and is available from around midday to midnight, making it the perfect snack for those on the move.

 Where: La Renella Bakery in Trastevere.
 It’s worth entering for the smell alone.